data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 patterns that can be matched to document structure so that selected content can be efficiently extracted.
 The most important for web scraping are:

-* Regular expression: These specify portions of strings of characters (e.g. text, a URL).
+* Regular expression: These select portions of strings of characters (e.g. text, a URL).
 They can be used to identify, for instance, typical forms of date (`yyyy-mm-dd`, `d/m/yyyy`, etc.) or of an email address, or whether a URL is the kind of URL you want to download and scrape.